aremirata/aremirata.github.io/about.md

 ---

-Alger Remirata is a data scientist/ research scientist with specialization in healthcare, biotechnology and fraud analytics.
+Alger Remirata is a data scientist/ research scientist with specialization in healthcare, biotechnology, fraud analytics, neuroscience and radiology.

 Below are some highlights of his professional career.

 - More than nine years of experience in data science starting from ideation, research, development, deployment and maintenance
+- Extensive experience with projects revolving around neuroscience, biomedical imaging and neuroradiology
 - Vast experience with machine learning (supervised, unsupervised, semi-supervised)
 - Experience in deep learning (convolutional neural networks, recurrent neural networks, transformer models)
 - Comprehensive experience with various databases (MSSQL/Postgres, MongoDB, Neo4j, DynamoDB/Athena, Big Query, ElasticSearch)